 Hailing from Oslo, Bearson (Jakob) hit the scene last year and took the internet by storm with his powerful and wildly popular sound.
 He’s known to attract a frenzy of listeners every time he uploads a new release.

-Although California pop band Echosmith has been churning out great music since 2009, we have a feeling these four young siblings (Graham 17, Sydney 19 , Noah 20, and Jamie 23) will be expanding and deepening their unique sound as they enter their 20s.
+Although California pop band Echosmith has been churning out great music since 2009, I have a feeling these four young siblings (Graham 17, Sydney 19 , Noah 20, and Jamie 23) will be expanding and deepening their unique sound as they enter their 20s.

 French producer Jonathan Lefèvre-Reich brings us the début album of UK trio August and After.
 Ned and Vedantha first met at Cambridge and later moved to London where they met Jordan and formed the band.
 Their mutual passion for music comes alive in their mesmerizingly haunting tracks.